Bimonthly vs. Biweekly Pay: Advantages and Disadvantages

 Biweekly pay schedule advantages

-Understanding the advantages that come with a biweekly pay schedule can help you discern which frequency is best for your business and your employees.
+Understanding the advantages that come with a biweekly pay schedule can help you discern which frequency is best for the business and its employees.
 Consider these advantages that a biweekly pay schedule presents:

 Greater consistency: With a biweekly pay schedule, employees know they have paychecks coming on the same day every other week.
-With a semimonthly pay schedule, employees may get paid on the same dates every month, but these dates may land on different days of the week.
-Having consistency in this regard can help employees better manage their finances.
+With a semimonthly pay schedule, employees may get paid on the same dates every month, but these dates may land on different days of the week, so having consistency in this regard can help employees better manage their finances.

 More paychecks: Though you have smaller paychecks each pay period compared to a bimonthly or semimonthly pay schedule, biweekly pay equates to more paydays and therefore, two "bonus" paychecks.
 Even though you make the same amount of money regardless of your pay frequency, a biweekly pay schedule makes it easier to reduce debt or save more money in the months you receive an additional paycheck.

-Easy to calculate overtime: While salaried employees are exempt from collecting overtime, hourly employees are not.
+Easy to calculate overtime: While salaried employees are exempt from collecting overtime, hourly employees aren't.
 Running on a biweekly pay schedule makes it easier to calculate overtime pay compared to businesses running on a bimonthly pay schedule.
-For example, if an employee's extra hours fall between two different semimonthly pay periods, you need to make adjustments to account for this which can result in confusion for the person handling payroll.
+For example, if an employee's extra hours fall between two different semimonthly pay periods, you make adjustments to account for this which can result in confusion for the person handling payroll.

 Bimonthly pay schedule advantages

 Just as with a biweekly pay schedule, a bimonthly pay schedule also comes with several advantages for both employees and employers.
-Here's a look at the benefits a biweekly pay schedule may provide both parties:
+Here are the benefits a biweekly pay schedule may provide both parties:

 Larger paychecks: Though you only get paid twice per month, a bimonthly pay schedule yields larger paychecks.
 Keep in mind that even though your paychecks may be larger, you paid the same amount at the end of the year no matter your pay frequency.

 Less processing time: Compared to a biweekly pay schedule, operating on a bimonthly frequency slightly reduces the amount of time spent on payroll processing.
-Essentially, you run payroll less often which results in less work for the person in charge of your company's payroll.
-This makes it easier to budget your payroll and can help reduce the likelihood of errors.
+Essentially, you run payroll less often which results in less work for the person in charge of the company's payroll, which reduces errors.